Abdoul84/planet_exploration_algorithm/README.md

 The script begins by reading the exoplanet dataset (`exoplanet_data.csv`) and performing basic data cleaning.
 Null columns and rows are removed to ensure the dataset is clean and ready for analysis.

 - **Feature Selection**: The script identifies and selects key features relevant to the classification task.
-These features include astrophysical parameters such as period errors, impact errors, and stellar temperatures, among others.
+These features include astrophysical parameters such as period errors, impact errors, and stellar temperatures.

-- **Data Splitting**: The dataset is split into training and testing sets using `train_test_split`.
-This allows the model to learn from one portion of the data and validate its performance on another.
+- **Data Splitting**: The dataset is split into training and testing sets using `train_test_split.` This allows the model to learn from one data portion and validate its performance on another.

 - **Preprocessing**: The features are scaled using `MinMaxScaler` to normalize the data, which is crucial for ensuring that the SVC model performs optimally.
-Additionally, the target labels are encoded using `LabelEncoder` and converted into a one-hot encoded format using TensorFlow's `to_categorical`, preparing the data for classification.
+Additionally, the target labels are encoded using `LabelEncoder` and converted into a one-hot encoded format using TensorFlow's `to_categorical,` preparing the data for classification.

 ### Model Training

-The classification model is built using a neural network with TensorFlow's `Sequential` API.
+The classification model uses a neural network with TensorFlow's `Sequential` API.
 The model architecture consists of:

 - **Input Layer**: With 100 units and ReLU activation.
 - **Hidden Layer**: Another 100 units with ReLU activation.
 - **Output Layer**: 2 units with Softmax activation for binary classification.

-The model is compiled with the Adam optimizer and categorical crossentropy loss function, and then trained over 40 epochs.
-The training process adjusts the model weights to minimize the loss and maximize accuracy.
+The model is compiled with the Adam optimizer and categorical cross-entropy loss function and then trained over 40 epochs.
+The training process adjusts the model weights to minimize loss and maximize accuracy.

 ### Evaluation and Hyperparameter Tuning